slickml/slick-ml/README.md

 Whether the contributions consists of adding new features,  optimizing code, or assisting with the documentation, we welcome new contributors of all experience levels.
-The SlickML community goals are to be helpful and effective
+The SlickML community goals are to be helpful and effective.

 ## Citing SlickML
 If you use SlickML in academic work, please consider citing